Antarctic Marine Life and Adaptations

 Is there anything different about the Antarctic Ocean marine fauna?

-Decapods - It is sometimes stated that there are no Decapod crustaceans in Antarctica (crabs, lobsters etc.), while this is not entirely true with 22 different species having been recorded, they are no where near as common as they are in other seas where they are usually very obvious, common and clearly an important part of the marine life.
-In addition to their scarcity, they are restricted to places where the water is above 0°C, largely due to a characteristic of their metabolism that means that they are unable regulate magnesium levels below around +1°C.
+It is sometimes stated that there are no Decapod crustaceans in Antarctica (crabs, lobsters etc.), while this is not entirely true with 22 different species having been recorded, they are no where near as common as they are in other seas where they are usually both very obvious and common, clearly playing an important role in the marine ecosystem.
+In addition to their scarcity in Antarctica, they are restricted to places where the water is above 0°C, largely due to a characteristic of their metabolism that means that they are unable regulate magnesium levels below around +1°C.

 The fossil record shows that there were decapods present but had disappeared from Antarctic waters in any numbers from about 15 million years ago.